LAST

 the whites, reds and greens of the paint in the sunlight

-blink and sting with the ready horizon.
+sting with the ready horizon.

 Most of the shops are still closed, light and shadows

-lull our steps in an airy hush, the bollards
+our steps in an airy hush, the bollards

-face the waterline in a lion’s abeyance
+face the waterline in a lions

 glowing in the salt of their lightened silence.

-You point at the clear, transparent water washing the pier,
+the clear, transparent water washing the pier,

-its mint and turquoise-green letting us see
+its mint and turquoise-green

 the anchors and ropes on the bottom

-and the pebbles, big like cheeks.
+and the pebbles, big

-And the pier’s pavement: stone slabs
+And the piers pavement: stone slabs

-like amber skin, smoothed down by ages of wind.
+smoothed down by ages of wind.

 We walk them step after long step

-along the rise towards the church
+the rise towards the church

-with from house to house shots of sunlit openness.
+with from house to house shots of sunlit

 I breathe and gaze at the ochre scarred plaster

-that has withstood whatever came
+withstood whatever came

 from out there